Hanan-Nawaz/Daraz-Price-Comparator/README.md

 ### 1. E-commerce Search

-- User enter its desired laptop name, Initiating a Laptop search on Amazon and Daraz (Only first page).
+- User enter its desired laptop name, Initiating a Laptop search on Telemart and Daraz (Only first page).

 ### 2. Web Scraping